The abaci Partnership Library

 - Critical National Infrastructure:abaci attended the Delivering Secure Critical National Infrastructure Conference 2010 in London on 9 March 2010.

-- Causality in Complex Environments: abaci attended a Workshop on this topic from 26-27 November 2009 in association with the International Conference on Emergence in Geographic Space: concepts, methods and models, Paris.
+- Causality in Complex Environments: abaci attended and presented at a Workshop on this topic from 26-27 November 2009 - in association with the International Conference on Emergence in Geographic Space: concepts, methods and models, Paris.

 - Agent-based Modelling: abaci’s Research Director, Patrick Beautement, gave an invited talk at University College London on the 25th November 2009 as part of the EC-funded Global System Dynamics and Policies project.
 The talk covered the strengths and weaknesses of using agent-based models to investigate complex environments.